2022

 2022-0207 5 Jul 2022 North Yorkshire and York

-Concerns summary Mental health care failed to adequately consider the impact of autism on risk assessment and communication of distress, including the higher suicide prevalence for autistic individuals.
+Concerns summary (AI summary) Mental health care failed to adequately consider the impact of autism on risk assessment and communication of distress, including the higher suicide prevalence for autistic individuals.
 Staff lacked understanding of specialist team access.

 Ann Pickering